 For your next stop, jump on the Barcelona to Valencia train!
 The city is colorful and extremely vibrant, so you will not have a dull moment.

 First and foremost, make your way to the City of Arts and Sciences, an ultra-modern structure of cultural venues displaying the best of contemporary art and mind-blowing science.
 As much as you will learn, most of it will leave you shocked!
+You can find a ton of Cool hotels to stay in Valencia to make your experience even more memorable.

 To see the perfect example of Valencian Gothic style, tour the La Lonja de la Seda, a stunning 15th-century monument of Valencia’s golden age, which has also been recognized by UNESCO.
 La Lonja de la Seda played an essential part in the trading business back in the day.